CLASSIFICATION IN PARA ALPINE SKIING

 Sport Class LW 12: This sport class includes skiers with normal or only slightly decreased trunk function and leg impairments.
 Skiers with leg impairments in Sport Classes LW 1-4 often also fit this sport class, so that they can choose if they want to ski sitting or standing in the beginning of their career.

 Sport Class B1: Skiers in this sport class are either blind or have very low visual acuity.
-By way of explanation, their level of visual acuity is such that the athlete cannot recognize the letter “E” (15x15cm in size) from a distance of 25cm.
+By way of explanation, their level of visual acuity is such that the athlete cannot recognise the letter “E” (15x15cm in size) from a distance of 25cm.
 During the race they are required to wear eyeshades.

-Sport Class B2: This sport class profile includes athletes with a higher visual acuity than athletes competing in the B1 class, but they are unable to recognize the letter “E” from a distance of 4m.
+Sport Class B2: This sport class profile includes athletes with a higher visual acuity than athletes competing in the B1 class, but they are unable to recognise the letter “E” from a distance of 4m.
 Moreover, athletes with a visual field of less than 10 degrees diameter are eligible for this sport class.

 Sport Class B3: The B3 sport class profile describes the least severe vision impairment eligible for Para alpine skiing.
 Eligible athletes either have a restricted visual field of less than 40 degrees diameter or a low visual acuity.

 In Para alpine skiing, you will see athletes with vision impairment skiing with a guide.
 The guide skis in front of the athlete and verbally gives directions to the athlete.